neilralston/Credit_Risk_Analysis/README.md

 ## Credit Risk Analysis

 ### Overview
-The purpose of this project is to apply machine learning to solve a real-world challenge: credit card risk.
+The purpose of this project is to apply supervised machine learning techniques to solve a real-world challenge: credit card risk.

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.